-COLORADO Health Facilities & Emergency Medical Services Division
+COLORADO Health Facilities & Emergency Medical Services Division Expansion of Public health & Emvironment

 COVID-19 NON-TRANSPORT PROTOCOL

 - A. Identify patients that are safe to not transport to a hospital during widespread cases of confirmed COVID-19 patients in order to accomplish the following: - a.
 Minimize disease transmission to the community - b.
 Protect first responders and healthcare personnel - c.
 Preserve healthcare system functioning when the system is overwhelmed.